HowardMei/s6-overlay/README.md

 # The s6overlayscripts is a series of init scripts extracted from [s6-overlay](https://github.com/just-containers/s6-overlay).

 ## Quickstart
   `s6` and `s6-portable-utils` packages should be installed before using this scripts.
+Run `prep` after copy the scripts into docker image.

 ## Goals
 The project has the following goals: